CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 Fortunately, we already have a Dockerfile for running the webapp and a half-written Dockerfile for running the CLI.
 You can find these in [./dockerfiles](./dockerfiles).
 Clone this repository to get a local copy of that folder.

 This application will run slightly differently to the previous module.
 The `webapp` container will still serve a simple website, but the `cliapp` container behaves slightly differently.

-### 01: Build the images
+### 01: Build the webapp

 You will need to build each image separately using `docker build`.

 First, try building an image from Dockerfile.webapp.

 - Use the `-f` option of `docker build` to specify a filename.
 If you don't, then it will look for a file called "Dockerfile".
 - Use the `--tag` or `-t` option to set a "tag".
 This will label the image with whatever name you choose, so that you can easily refer to the image in the future.

+### 02: Finish and build the cliapp Dockerfile

-Next, try building the image for the CLI app, but this will require completing the Dockerfile.
+Next, try building the image for the CLI app, but **this will require completing the Dockerfile**.
 The aim is to have a container that runs the provided [run.sh](./dockerfiles/run.sh) file.
 If you are on Windows and you create a `run.sh` file yourself (instead of using git), make sure to create it with LF line endings so it is compatible with the Linux container.

 Scroll down this [documentation page](https://docs.docker.com/engine/reference/builder) for how to use the different Dockerfile commands.
 Try building the image now and after each change to check if there are any issues.